SpinachR/research_ideas/misc_ideas.md

 1. DA with multiple sources.

 2. DA with scarce data or imbalanced data.
 Consider generative transfer learning.
-Adaptation on C and G.
+Adaptation on C and G. Adversarial Style Mining for One-Shot Unsupervised Domain Adaptation

 3. DA Federate learning.
 Not transmit data, but transmit the generative model trained on the local machine.